20 Ideas to Successfully Use Bully Data

 School-wide data supports the specific interventions that the whole staff can initiate.
 A school can create a leadership team that helps determine what interventions will be successful.
 For example, if a school implements a new socio-emotional program and teachers are expected to cover certain lessons with students, the lessons can be tracked.

-18 - Bully Incident by Type of Incident
+PU#101 - Track Data: Bully Incident by Type of Incident

 There are an infinite number of ways students can bully other students.
 Tracking the specific behaviors and rationale of all bully incidents will give insight into goals that can be set by school staff.
 Only labeling an office referral as "bullying" is insufficient in order to set effective intervention plans.